mvorlander/HDYDI_ChimeraX/ChimeraX_AF_scripts/README_analyse_AF_scripts.md

 -----

 Once installed, you can run the scripts from the ChimeraX command line using the defined aliases.
 Each script requires two arguments:
+* **Make sure to run the commands in a clean ChimeraX session without any models open!**  Otherwise, the alignment of predictions and combination into a slider might get messed up.
 *   **First argument:** The path to the directory containing the AlphaFold prediction files.
 *   **Second argument:** A unique string (e.g., a UniProt ID or hit name) that is used in the file name matching and output file naming.
-* **Make sure to run the commands in a clean ChimeraX session without any models open**!.
-Otherwise, the alignment of predictions and combination into a slider
 * **Enclose file paths in quoation marks to avoid issues with spaces in file names or special characters!!**

 ### Example Commands